ChristerAkerblom/Advanced-Lane-Finding/writeup_template.md

         l_line.detected = True
 ´´´

-I did this in lines 312 through 374 in my code in function `process_image` in `laneDetection.py`.
+I did this in lines 312 through 374 in my code in function `process_image()` in `laneDetection.py`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 312 through337 in my code in the function `process_image()` in `laneDetection.py`.
+I implemented this step in lines 294 through 353 in my code in the function `process_image()` in `laneDetection.py`.
 Here is an example of my result on a test image:

 ![alt text][image6]